SaKC124/OSproject3/devlog.md

 ## Log 6: Dec 10, 6:50pm
 ### Just finished the search function and also did the read and write functionality for the nodes.
 Now I am going to start working on the class for the B tree index file management and do the read and write functions for the header under that class.
 After this I'm going to work on the print function and maybe add a helper function to help with byte conversion and add any touches to the program that is needed.

+## Log 7: Dec 10: 8:57pm
+### I finished the B tree file index class, and did the print and load function, as well as a function to create an index.
+I created some helper functions also.
+I think I'm pretty much done, I don't know if I'm missing anything, so the only way to find out is by testing the code.

 ##